 In our approach, the direct photometry is a model-independent but noisy estimator.
-In particular, we should not rely on photometry only to decide whether unresolved X-ray emission from the BCG is detected or not in our data.
+In particular, we should not rely on photometry alone to decide whether unresolved X-ray emission from the BCG is detected or not in our data.
 Therefore we perform an accurate visual inspection to flag X-ray unresolved sources at the BCG position in one of the two bands.
-Then, we consider the $S/N_{stat}$ distribution measured for our sources in the soft and hard band in both redshift ranges, and select a $S/N$ threshold appropriate for source detection.
-This is important to compute also the actual detection limit of each image.
-Finally, we do not attempt to refine or expand our search of unresolved emission with spectral analysis, as proposed in \citet{2013Hlavacek-Larrondo}.
-The main reason is that we want to explore a large S/N range, therefore most of our sources, having a low S/N, cannot be spectrally analyzed, and the hardness ratio is too noisy to firmly identify the presence of non-thermal emisson.
-Another reason is related to the possible presence of a population of non-thermal electrons associated to mini-halos, which may contribute with some Inverse Compton emission changing the hardness ratio of the diffuse emission.
+Then, we consider the signal-to-noise ratio, $S/N_{stat}$, distribution measured for our sources in the soft and hard band in both redshift ranges, and select a S/N threshold appropriate for source detection.
+This is important to compute also the actual detection limit of each image as well.
+Finally, we do not attempt to refine or expand our search of unresolved emission with a spectral analysis, as proposed in \citet{2013Hlavacek-Larrondo}.
+The main reason is that we wish to explore a large S/N range, therefore most of our sources, which have a low S/N, cannot be spectrally analyzed, and the hardness ratio is too noisy to firmly identify the presence of nonthermal emisson.
+Another reason is related to the possible presence of a population of nonthermal electrons associated with mini-halos, which may contribute with some inverse Compton emission that might change the hardness ratio of the diffuse emission.
 Therefore, all our conclusions on the presence of unresolved, nuclear emission in cluster cores is based on high-resolution photometry.
-Eventually only for the sources with clear unresolved emission, a detailed spectral analysis can be performed, as we show in Section 4.4.
+Eventually, only for the sources with clear unresolved emission can a detailed spectral analysis can be performed, as we show in Section 4.4.

-\subsection{Evaluation of systematic uncertainties in aperture photometry}
+\subsection{Evaluation of Systematic Uncertainties in Aperture Photometry}